SJMdev/ECS2/README.md

 # TODO:
+wrap all SDL_Log by own print function (so that if we swap, we can replace it!)

+better .obj file parsing.

+learn vertex stretching?

 parse object filepaths (objectname, texturename?).

 Object now has a uint for a TBO (texture binding object, texture buffer object, whatever).
 The size of GLuint is predetermined, uint is not.
 I want to fix this.

+window.addshaderfromfile should have a pointer to the current active program.

+unify buffers.

+#DONE:
 rewrite Mat4 to be column-major instead of row-major.

 fix matrices.

 implement mat4.translate, mat4.rotate and mat4.scale (disallow shear)

-window.addshaderfromfile should have a pointer to the current active program.

-unify buffers.